14 Month Old is Not Walking, When to Worry?

 If your baby has had plenty of opportunities to develop their gross motor skills and is still not walking independently by 18 months, you should seek professional advice.

 In some cases, a gross motor or physical delay, especially one as crucial as walking, may suggest a broader issue with their development that may need to be investigated further.
-Developmental delays can be the result of a neurological or physical condition.
+Developmental delays in babies can be the result of a neurological or physical condition.
 They may also be due to a rare disease.

 Understanding all areas of your child’s development, including why your baby is not yet walking, at an age when most others are, is important to accessing the early intervention that will help with your child’s developmental delay.